Best reverse osmosis systems

 Water treated with reverse osmosis is drinkable.
 In areas where water has been chemically compromised, reverse osmosis systems can help remove contaminants and make it safe to drink.
-For example the United States military has used the process to transform salt water into fresh water for troops.
+For example, the U.S. military has used the process to transform saltwater into freshwater for troops.

-The technology does not differentiate between bad substances and good ones so nutrients the body needs wind up being eliminated along with all undesirable substances.
-Therefore, drinking reverse osmosis water should be coupled with a diet rich in vitamins and minerals in order to avoid deficiency.
+Reverse osmosis technology doesn’t differentiate between bad substances and good ones, so nutrients the body needs wind up being eliminated along with all undesirable substances.
+If you drink reverse osmosis water, couple it with a diet rich in vitamins and minerals in order to avoid deficiency.